The difference between chlorophyll and chloroplast is due to the following factors:

 - Porphyrin ring

-The different groups of chlorophyll vary in their chemical composition by having similar central atom and porphyrin ring, but different side chain.
+The different groups of chlorophyll vary in their chemical composition in having similar central atom and porphyrin ring but different side chain.
+Chlorophyll is a fat-soluble organic molecule.
 Its chemical structure is more or less identical to the chemical structure of haemoglobin (oxygen-carrying pigment).
-Chlorophyll is the fat-soluble organic molecule which is generally the “Chlorin pigments” having tetrapyrrole ring.
-Therefore, chlorophyll can also refer to as “Magnesium chlorin or tetrapyrrole pigments”.
+Chlorophylls are also considered magnesium chlorins or tetrapyrrole pigments or chlorin pigments as they have tetrapyrrole ring.

-- Imparts green colour to the plant by absorbing light radiation.
+- It imparts green colour to the plants by absorbing light radiations.

-- Besides photosynthesis, chlorophyll also protects against oxidative stress and UV-damage.
+- Besides photosynthesis, chlorophyll also protects plants against oxidative stress and UV damage.

 Definition of Chloroplast

-It can define as membranous structures which are located within the mesophyll cells and concentrated by the parenchymatous cells in the leaf.
-Chloroplast occurs as a site of photosynthetic activity by a plant.
-Its structure looks similar to the mitochondrial membrane, by having:
+Chloroplasts refer to the membranous structures located within the mesophyll cells and concentrated by the parenchymatous cells in the leaves.
+Chloroplast occurs as a site of photosynthetic activity by the plants.
+Its structure looks similar to the mitochondrial membrane by having:

-Inner smooth membrane: It helps in the synthesis of different metabolites and the cell-division of cell organelles.
+Inner smooth membrane: It helps in synthesizing different metabolites and the cell division of cell organelles.

-Intermembrane space: It is the middle space between the smooth outer and inner layer of the chloroplast whose diameter is about 10-20nm.
+Intermembrane space: It represents the middle space between the chloroplast’s smooth outer and inner layer, whose diameter is about 10-20 nm.

 Besides, chloroplast contains an internal thylakoid membrane.
-It comprises of several specialized stack-like structures refers as “grana” which are surrounded by aqueous stroma and connected by stroma lamellae.
+It possesses several specialized stack-like structures called “grana” surrounded by aqueous stroma and connected by stroma lamellae.

 - It is solely involved in the photosynthesis process of plants.